cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- After clicked the link to filter the result by category, user should able to sort the result by price or by name.
+- After clicking the link to filter the result by category, the users should be able to sort the result by price or by name.

 Implementation:

-- The sort select box still place on the same place as before in the filter result.
+- The sort select box is still placed in the same place as before in the filter result.
-- The parameter will save in the context for the paginator links.
+- The parameter will save in the context of the paginator links.

 <br>